MatheusRich/matheusrich.github.io/_drafts/productive-lazyness.md

 ---
 layout: post
-title: 'Productive Lazyness'
+title: 'Productive Laziness'
 date: 2021-02-12 19:32:29 -0300
 categories: productivity
 ---

 > You're tired.
-Really exhausted.
+Exhausted.
 Your mind simply isn't responding.
-You stare at the code, it
+You stare at the code; it stares back
-> stares back at you.
-You type some code.
+> at you.
+You type something.
 It doesn't work.
 You delete it.
-The clock says: `04:30
+The clock says: `04:00 PM`. <br>You
-> PM`. <br>You know what you need: **a break**.
+> know what you need: **a break**.

 Working when we're tired is **really dangerous** (to us and our applications).
-We write buggy code, make silly mistakes, that frustrate us, and, finally, _we burn out_.
-Everyone has been there.So, what to do rather than keep hammering your head on the keyboard?
+We write buggy code, make silly mistakes, they frustrate us, and, finally, _we burn out_.
+Everyone has been there.
+So, what to do rather than keep hammering your head on the keyboard?

 In fact, you got a lot of options: